 5. Acceptance – a person does not resist the reality of the situation, nor pretends it did not happen, nor tries to make it something different.

 Feelings: It may be difficult in the initial stages of grief to even think that one might accept a situation that has happened or even find anything positive about it.
-Acceptance does not mean that sadness or regret are completely gone, but that there is a sense of acceptance of the reality, inner peace, gratitude and connectedness to the person who died, to a higher power, to other people and oneself, and a renewed sense of having a purpose in life.
+Acceptance does not mean that sadness or regret are completely gone, but that there is a sense of acceptance of the reality, inner peace, gratitude and connectedness to the person who died, to a higher power, to other people and to oneself, and to a renewed sense of having a purpose in life.

-The acceptance stage may happen or not happen, can take months, years or decades.
-There is no timeline or rules of when it happens.
+The acceptance stage may happen or not happen, It can take months, years or decades.
+There is no timeline or rules for when it happens.
 However, acceptance is the only healthy resolution of grief.
 Only through regaining inner peace and a sense of purpose, the person will be able to save the integrity of his/her nervous system, start enjoying life again and live it to the fullest.
 Love, joy, faith and hope need to be reignited in your heart to see the light and be the light again.

 Living alongside of a new reality: Honouring Life, After